Sakif-Hossain/SolarSystemModel/README.md

 # SolarSystemModel
-This a solar system model I built in Unity.
+This is a solar system model I built in Unity.

+Visit https://sheikh-safwan.itch.io/solar-system to see the project in action.